The Best Autumn Hikes in Saskatchewan

 Wander Petrofka Orchard’s groomed trails through apple orchards, along the North Saskatchewan River.

-Wander through Wanuskewin Heritage Park, a gathering place for Indigenous peoples who roamed the Northern Plains.
+Wander through Wanuskewin, a gathering place for Indigenous peoples who roamed the Northern Plains.
 Choose from four walking trails or register for a guided walking tour.
 Discover buffalo jump sites, an ancient medicine wheel, archeological dig sites, tipi rings, remnants of artifacts, birch trees and more.

 Choose from four clearly marked trails on this family-friendly hike in the Beaver Creek Conservation Area.
 See autumn colours come to life in the densely forested valley walls.